suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 --- abstract

-This document specifies techniques for encrypting software, firmware and personalization data by utilizing the IETF
+This document specifies techniques for encrypting software, firmware and personalization data by utilizing the IETF SUIT manifest.
-SUIT manifest.
 Key agreement is provided by ephemeral-static (ES) Diffie-Hellman (DH) and AES Key Wrap (AES-KW).
-ES-DH uses public key cryptography while AES-KW uses a pre-shared key-encryption key.
+ES-DH uses public key cryptography while AES-KW uses a pre-shared key.
 Encryption of the plaintext is accomplished with conventional symmetric key cryptography.

 --- middle